kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 This isn't related to mTLS between services.
 {% endwarning %}

-First we can start `redis` dataplane.
-On universal we need to manually create Dataplane object for our data plane, and run kuma-dp manually, to do this run:
+First we can start the data plane proxy for `redis`.
+On Universal we need to manually create Dataplane objects for data planes, and run kuma-dp manually, to do this run:

 ```shell